 cannot handle excessive water or steam cleaning, but a quick wipe with a damp cloth or mop is great for spot cleaning.
 Nail polish remover can also be used to take out stubborn spots and stains, but remember to wipe the laminate clean with a damp cloth afterwards.
 Unlike vinyl which can take an occasional wash with a floor cleanser, laminate should never be washed with anything other than water.
 It should also never be waxed or polished.

-are both renewable flooring options that come from trees.
-Like laminate and vinyl, hardwood and cork require similar care.
+is a renewable flooring option that come from trees.
+Like laminate and vinyl, hardwood flooring requires similar care.
 One of the easiest ways to protect these floor types is by avoiding having sand, grit, or dirt come in contact with them.
 Place protective mats at the entrance and remove your shoes to help keep your floor free from scuffs and scratches.
 Felt floor protectors can do wonders when it comes to protecting your floor from furniture.
 These protectors are often highly affordable and will prevent scratches for years to come.
 As with most home floor, take care not to wear high heels indoors and to keep any animals’ claws short.
 Like laminate and vinyl, wood floors are picky about the cleaning supplies that are applied to them.
 Oil soaps and acidic cleaners, for example, should never be used.
 Look for a neutral cleaner that is made specifically for your floor, and look up which cleaners are recommended by the manufacturer before experimenting.
-The best way to clean hardwood or cork floors is to sweep, dust mop, or vacuum with a soft brush attachment.
+The best way to clean hardwood floors is to sweep, dust mop, or vacuum with a soft brush attachment.
 Avoid using a vacuum with a beater bar since it will likely cause dents.